 The English Department invites you to furnish your mind with beauty.
 By studying writing and literature, you will participate in a soul-building experience.
 You will read widely, think deeply, and write both creatively and critically.
 In English courses at Northwest University, you will study texts that have shaped Western culture as well as texts that challenge that culture—and you will add your voice to the conversation.

-NU graduates land teaching jobs at all levels both in the U.S. and abroad; publish poems, essays, and fiction; earn graduate degrees from top programs; serve as pastors and missionaries; and work for high tech companies such as Microsoft, Expedia, and Google.
+Graduates from our English program land teaching jobs at all levels both in the U.S. and abroad; publish poems, essays, and fiction; earn graduate degrees from top programs; serve as pastors and missionaries; and work for high tech companies such as Microsoft, Expedia, and Google.

 At Northwest University, students of English may concentrate in either literature, writing, or TESOL (Teaching English to Speakers of Other Languages).